 - Clean water strategies are now changing to deal with hundreds of billions of dollars in anticipated cleanup costs

-- Bion recently announced its 3G technology that produces substantially higher byproduct and renewable energy values and can be used to treat poultry layer waste
+- Bion’s 3G technology will produce substantially higher byproduct and renewable energy values and can be used to treat poultry layer waste